What is Project Management

 Project Management isn’t a one-size-fits-all approach; it encompasses various methodologies tailored to different project needs and industries.
 Let’s explore their diverse types and how they can be applied effectively:

 Originally embraced by the software industry, agile Project Management is based on the 12 agile principles listed in the Agile Manifesto.
-This is an iterative approach that pays special attention to the feedback, assessment and enhancement of the deliverables.
-Quality is obtained by focusing on customer value, teaming, and alignment with existing business environment.
+This is an iterative approach that pays special attention to the feedback, assessment, and enhancement of the deliverables.
+Quality is obtained by focusing on customer value, teamwork, and alignment with the existing business environment.

 Lean Project Management emphasizes minimizing the waste of both time and resources.
 The primary objective is to create more value for customers with fewer resources, mirroring the lean enterprise production principle.
 In this approach, only resources that directly contribute to the project’s successful completion are utilized.